BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 but bitcoin's blocksize has not been increased from its initial 1 mb, when it could be a tb by now. blockstream plans to sell properly functioning sidechains to fix bitcoin rather than make bitcoin itself functional. they will charge for this service, and hold your bitcoins for you, just like a bank deposit, in central nodes called hubs.
 Us?
 We trade IOUs for bitcoins.
-Just like a bank again.
+This makes our currency more of a bitcoin-backed fiat.

 bitcoin will also crumble to dust when traditional cryptography is quantum hacked out of existence.
 Quantum computers are getting official, and in 20 years we don't want out monetary system destroyed.
 So we again, can't use bitcoin.
 We do have hope though.

 None of these issues exist with newer generations of distributed ledgers like IOTA and Cardano.
-They keep power in p2p hands, charge micro-cents or nothing for fees, they are intentionally scaling for world domination, and they are quantum secure.
+They keep power in p2p hands, enable community governance, charge micro-cents or nothing for fees, they are intentionally scaling for world domination, and they are quantum secure.
 When these networks start being used for real transactions and bitcoin still hasn't delivered on its core promise of bringing freedom and democracy to money, people will wake up and abandom ship, hopefully we can exit gracefully before disaster.
 Move your money to a currency that can actually change the world.
 Your choice is between